 - Amount of water.
 The more saturated the material is the more likely it is to move.
 A mass of materials saturated with water moves more easily than a dry mass.
 This is because water increases the weight of the materials and at the same time reduces the cohesion between particles of materials between the mass.
 Water also acts as a lubricant along the bedding plane thus facilitating movements.

 - The climate of the area.
-The amount and nature of rainfall received in the area determines the amount of movement that will occur.
-The area which receives heavy rainfall experience massive landslides especially where the slope is steep.
+The amount and nature of rainfall received in the area determine the amount of movement that will occur.
+The area which receives heavy rainfall experience massive landslides, especially where the slope is steep.
 Light rain penetrates slowly into materials and may take long to saturate it or may not saturate it at all.
 The resultant movement of the materials will therefore be slow.
 Alternate freezing and thawing encourage mass wasting as well.
 In a dry climate, materials may be loose but they lack the added advantage of the water. the resultant movement is therefore likely to be slow

 - Human activities.
 People affect the stability of the earth’s surface through various activities such as cultivation, building, grazing animals, mining, clearing vegetation, and road construction.
-Some of these activities result in the direct movement of materials while others create favorable conditions for other factors to exert their influence.
-Vibration from moving trains and vehicles as well as tremors caused by explosions may shake the ground causing some materials to move downslope
+Some of these activities result in the direct movement of materials, while others create favorable conditions for other factors to exert their influence.
+Vibration from moving trains and vehicles as well as tremors caused by explosions may shake the ground causing some materials to move downslope.

 - Tectonic movement.
-Earthquake and volcanic eruption cause the vibration of the earth which often trigger off the widespread movement of the materials such as landslide
+Earthquake and volcanic eruption cause the vibration of the earth which often trigger off the widespread movement of the materials such as landslide.